EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 percent of the metagenome.

-|image3|\ Now take the 40 lines of the sequence and perform a blast search
+|image3|\ Now take the first 40 lines of the sequence and perform a blast search
 at NCBI (https://blast.ncbi.nlm.nih.gov/Blast.cgi, choose Nucleotide:Nucleotide from the set of options).
 Leave all other options as default on the search page.
 To select the first 40 lines